-When a person had a job, but was temporarily absent because of maternity leave, injury or temporary disability, slack work for technical or economical reasons, ... the related period is to be taken into account.
+When a person had a job, but was temporarily absent because of maternity leave, injury or temporary disability, slack work for technical or economical reasons, ... the related period is to be taken into account in the computation of the number of years spent in paid work.

 'At work' is self-defined.
 In cases where there is doubt, such as when the person spent a number of years working on a part-time basis, the person's own perception of whether their main activity was 'at work' or something else should be taken.
+If a person retires and continues to have a paid work at the same time, this time period should only be taken into account if the person declares him/herself as working.
+If this person considers him/herself as retired, then the computed number of years spent in paid work stops with the retirement of the person.